bcrypto/bash/README.md

 - `ratchet` (transform machine's state in an irreversible manner).

-The automaton is parameterized by the security level `l` (128, 192 or 256) and capacity level `d` (1 or 2).
+The automaton is parameterized by the security level `l` (128, 192 or 256) and the capacity level `d` (1 or 2).
 The latter parameter tunes the security guarantees in `bash-prg-hash` and determines the key quotas in `bash-prg-ae`.

 A programmable algorithm is a sequence of commands of one or more automata.